A Step-By-Step Guide To Creating a Personal Vision Statement

-By answering these questions, you should have a shortlist of potential areas of work that interest you.
+By answering these questions, you can develop a shortlist of potential areas of work that interest you.
 In the next stage, you can work on narrowing them down to decide on a specific career.

 After determining how your skills impact real-world problems, find a career path that aligns with your goals.
 Follow these steps to help you narrow down your options:

 Choose your field.
 Select the field you want to work in, such as medicine, finance or law.
-At this stage, you should just be concerned with narrowing your focus to a broad field of jobs.
+At this stage, try to simply narrow your focus to a broad field of jobs.

 Pick the role.
 Decide on the job you ideally want to have in the field, such as a doctor, bank manager or lawyer.
-Select a job you can realistically achieve within the medium-term, such as the next four to six years, rather than your ultimate goal at the end of your career.
-That way, you have a goal with a greater motivational impact on your day-to-day work.
+Select a job you can realistically achieve within the medium-term, such as the next four to six years, so you can have a goal with a greater motivational impact on your day-to-day work.